 I recommend Trace Elements Inc. (TEI).
 TEI labs are the most well established, and were set up by one of the original researchers of HTMA, Dr David L Watts.
 They have tested over a million samples with extreme accuracy, and have very strict protocols on how they handle and test the samples.
 They do not wash the samples, unlike other labs, as this ensures that no minerals are lost from the sample prior to analysis.
 They produce a graphical report, which I have been trained to interpret, in order to not only explain potential mechanisms of your symptoms, but to tailor an individual and specific nutritional/supplement programme to optimise your health and energy.

-This Profile 1 kit contains a laboratory form (to be completed by you), full instructions on how to take the sample, cardboard scales for weighing the hair sample, an envelope for the sample, and a postal envelope to send directly the sample to the lab.
+The kit contains a laboratory form (to be completed by you), full instructions on how to take the sample, cardboard scales for weighing the hair sample, an envelope for the sample, and a postal envelope to send the sample directly to the lab.

-On receipt of your HTMA results, please contact me to arrange your individual consultation, analysis and balancing plan.
-I will send you a brief health questionnaire to be completed before consultation, to use in conjunction with your results.
+I will confirm with you when the lab receives your sample.
+On receipt of your HTMA results, I will then contact you to arrange your individual consultation.
+I will also send you a brief health questionnaire to be completed before consultation, to use in conjunction with your results.

 Appointments can be done in person at Bushey Osteopathic Clinic, or by phone or FaceTime, by prior arrangement.